 - Can be a little slow at times

-Supermassive Games has taken the world of horror in its stride, with the release of Man of Medan earlier this year showcasing how the studio isn’t leaving the genre behind anytime soon.
+Supermassive Games has taken the world of horror in its stride, with the release of Man of Medan showcasing how the studio isn’t leaving the genre behind anytime soon.
 It was a fun yet ultimately brief horror romp that didn’t live up to its progenitor’s creativity, though.